 By default the implementation of

 This method is supposed to be overridden by your own implementation.
-As an example, you can check out
+If you look for examples, please check

-examples/example_calculator to have an inspiration how to setup the
+examples/example_calculator to get inspiration on how to setup your own

-The evaluation takes advantage of Node flags described below.
+The evaluation takes advantage of the Node flags described below.

 Node has 2 flags:

-The Invalid flag has always higher priority.
-That means when the Node is Invalid it doesn’t matter if it is Dirty or not.
+The Invalid flag has always higher priority over Dirty.
+This means that if the Node is Invalid it does not matter whether it is Dirty or not.

-To mark a node Dirty or Invalid there are respective methods
+To mark a node as Dirty or Invalid there are respective methods

 markInvalid().
 Both methods take bool parameter for the new state.